-- The number of divorces in the DRA, by age-of-husband crossed with age-of-wife, for calendar years 1979 through 1988.
-These data are no longer available for years after 1988.
-The data are broken out by single year age-of-husband crossed with single year age-of-wife for many ages (particularly younger ages). - The total number of divorces in the United States for the period for 1989-2012.
-Data is updated when it becomes available. - The total number of divorces in Puerto Rico and the Virgin Islands for years 1989-2007.
-The most recent year of data was obtained in 2000; the 2000 figures are used as a proxy for 2001-2007.
+- 6. The number of divorces in the DRA, by age-of-husband crossed with age-of-wife, for calendar years 1979 through 1988.
+These data are not available for years after 1988.
+The data are broken out by single year age-of-husband crossed with single year age-of-wife for many ages (particularly younger ages). - 7.
+The total number of divorces in the United States for the period for 1989-2014.
+For years 1992+, the number of divorces are derived by multiplying the rate times the population.
+Data is updated when it becomes available. - 8.
+The total number of divorces in Puerto Rico and the Virgin Islands for years 1988, 1998, 1999, and 2000.
 New data are incorporated as they become available and resources are sufficient to validate their use.